Steroid Medicine for Asthma: Myths and Facts

-"No matter how I take steroids, the side effects are the same."
+No matter how you take steroid medicines, the side effects are the same.

-"Taking inhaled steroids will make me grow muscles and hair."
+Taking inhaled steroid medicines will make you grow muscles and hair.

-"Taking inhaled steroids will stunt my child's growth."
+Taking inhaled steroids will stunt your child's growth.

 For children, there may be a slight slowing in growth from inhaled steroids.
 The difference in height is very small, and this side effect is rare.
 But for most people, this is made up for by the improved ability to breathe because of the positive effects of the medicine.footnote 1footnote 2

 Many people will only find relief and get good control over their asthma by using controller medicine.